 While those are drying, it’s time to think about what you’ll actually be sitting ON…

-RV Booth Cushions: Decisions & Construction
+RV Booth Cushions: Decisions and Construction

 Here are some things to keep in mind when planning your RV booth cushion replacements: